maleroyfr/ServiceUIClone/README.md

 ## Features

-- **Modern User Interface:**
-  - Uses the Segoe UI font.
-  - Displays a custom icon (logo) at the top-left corner.
-  - Clean layout with headings, subheadings, and labeled PIN fields.

 - **Robust Input Validation:**
   - Validates that both PIN fields are filled.
   - Ensures that the new PIN and re-type PIN match.